 Even though there are plenty of elements on An Exploded View that seem to reach beyond the human body’s connection to music making—the marathon circular-breathing work, the inclusion of computer algorithms on “Deus Ex Machina”—Bernstein isn’t necessarily reaching for any form of transcendence.
 On the closer, “Round Up,” Bernstein goes the furthest to show where his roots lie.
 The track still features the squealing tones and puzzling rhythms that identify the album, but it’s all based around a curiously catchy melody.
 Buried beneath the blistering runs is a folk-tinged tune that almost resembles something that Ornette Coleman or Albert Ayler would’ve searched for on their early forays into “out-there” jazz.

 An Exploded View of Time is not a reinvention of the saxophone as much as it is a strange sonic history.
 Bernstein’s approach, while clearly indebted to certain styles and players, resists any cornering into a singular style.
-His playing is bold and forthright, wasting no space on this lean album. –Connor Lockie
+His playing is bold and forthright, wasting no space on this lean album. –Audrey Lockie